Nocturnes (Satie): Reception

 The Nocturnes caused no immediate stir, although at the Viñes performance, Jean Cocteau and Les Six members Darius Milhaud and Louis Durey expressed their enthusiasm.
 Given Satie's reputation as a musical humorist, the audience may have been unsure if it was having its leg pulled.
 (Note: This same concert saw the premiere of Socrate in its version for chamber orchestra, and its second public performance overall.
 It overshadowed the Nocturnes, though for reasons that the composer found unwelcome.
 Satie was exasperated by critics who, refusing to take him seriously, imagined that Socrate was the driest musical "joke" he had ever perpetrated.)
 But they have long been prized by Satie aficionados.
 John Cage championed them in the United States after World War II, and they inspired choreographer Merce Cunningham's ballet Nocturnes (1956), in which the dances were created using chance procedure.
-Rollo Hugh Myers, Satie's first English-language biographer (1948), ranked the Nocturnes with a handful of Satie compositions that are "outstanding and cannot be ignored by any student of contemporary music."
+Rollo Myers, Satie's first English-language biographer (1948), ranked the Nocturnes with a handful of Satie compositions that are "outstanding and cannot be ignored by any student of contemporary music."
 He continued: "The Nocturnes are in a sense the natural corollary of Socrate, which preceded them by a year, and are conceived in the same gravely austere mood.
 The style is chastened, simplified, uncompromising in its rejection of any sensuous appeal, but the music is strangely impressive in its bleakness and almost inhuman detachment."

 The Nocturnes have never enjoyed the mainstream popularity of the Gymnopédies or other Satie piano works; although they have been recorded by such artists as Aldo Ciccolini, Pascal Rogé, and Jean-Yves Thibaudet, they remain—according to John Keillor's AllMusic review—"among the undiscovered masterpieces of the twentieth century."